aws-samples/aws-modern-application-workshop/module-4/README.md

 #### Create the Cognito User Pool

-To create the **Cognito User Pool** where all of the Mythical Mysfits visitors will be stored, create a new TypeScript file which we will use to define the Cognito stack.
+To create the **Cognito User Pool** where all of the Mythical Mysfits visitors will be stored, create a new TypeScript file in the `workshop/cdk/lib` folder called `cognito-stack.ts` which we will use to define the Cognito stack.

 ```sh
 cd ~/environment/workshop/cdk